 For the Light or Moderate WCT:

-There is a new Health Screen Questionnaire (HSQ) that needs to be completed prior to the planned WCT (highly suggest at least four weeks).
+The Health Screen Questionnaire (HSQ) needs to be completed prior to the planned WCT (highly suggest at least four weeks).
 Once completed, return the HSQ to the Fire Training Specialist and then it will be reviewed by the Fire Management Officer (FMO).
 If cleared, a Certificate of Clearance for the WCT will be given to the individual.
 The certificate MUST be brought to their scheduled WCT and given to the test administrator.
 If it is determined the individual needs to take a physical, they will need to coordinate with the Fire Traininig Specialist and Fire Business Office.

 Health Screen Questionnaire (HSQ) Form